Vision and mission of the college

 The Core Values Institute offers programming and opportunities for intentional engagement in the following ways:

-Students–New Student Days orientation, co-curriculars, chapel, convocation, a "story-shaped" general education curriculum based on integrative learning outcomes.
+Students–New Student Days orientation, co-curriculars, chapel, convocation, a "story-shaped" Goshen Core curriculum based on integrative learning outcomes.

 Staff–New employee orientation, human resource employee development series, Core Values Institute forums, and employee applications and performance appraisals.

 Teaching and Administrative Faculty–New faculty orientation, faculty mentor program, Core Values Institute forums, Core Values Institute faith integration symposia, faculty application and tenure review.